Brookdale Wave

 Consistent Care Assignments

-Our team of associates support your loved one throughout their day, whether during meals, taking medication, bathing or getting around the community.
-We support the forming of person-centered partnerships between your loved one and their care partners through a commitment to consistent assignments of the same associates to your loved one whenever possible.
+• Our team of associates can support your loved one throughout their day, whether during meals, taking medication, bathing or getting around the community.

-The Clare Bridge Daily Path is an evidence-based approach that offers residents a gentle daily structure of six planned programs, each stimulating and challenging while remaining failure-free.
-Activities may include morning mental workouts, painting, pet therapy and InTouch technology programs.
-InTouch is an intuitively designed touch-screen computer that brings the outside world in with easy-to-use picture-screen prompts.
+The Clare Bridge Daily Path is an evidence-based approach that offers residents a gentle daily structure of six planned programs, each stimulating and challenging to support their current abilities.

 divider